glyph/reveal.js-local-remote/README.md

 $ twistd -n web --path . --port 8080
 ```

+## Touch control view
 Connect to http://your-laptop.local:8080/plugin/local-remote/ from your iOS device and http://localhost:8080/ from your presentation browser.

+In this view, taps trigger the next slide and swipes translate to left/right/up/down.

+## Button view
+Connect to http://your-laptop.local:8080/plugin/local-remote/buttons.html from your iOS device and http://localhost:8080/ from your presentation browser.

+Touch control does not work in this view, but at the top of the page there are previous and next buttons.
+When first connecting to the view, there is only a start button, which when pressed will begin the speaker note sync and display the previous/next buttons.

+## Advice
 Oh and for goodness sake *remember to press `f` on your presentation browser*, there is nothing more annoying than staring at the browser chrome at the top of the screen for an entire talk.